 |Alma Mater:||North Central College (Ill.), 1986|

-Ken Wilson joined Washington State in February, 2013 after spending the previous 23 years at the University of Nevada, 19 on the Wolf Pack coaching staff.
+Ken Wilson joined Coach Leach’s staff in February, 2013 after spending the previous 23 years at the University of Nevada, 19 on the Wolf Pack coaching staff.

 Wilson, who worked with current Cougars running backs coach Jim Mastro for seven seasons at Nevada, helped the Wolf Pack appear in 11 bowl games and claim nine conference championships during his 13 seasons on the sidelines.
 Wilson served the last five seasons as the associate head coach/linebackers coach and also worked six seasons with linebackers, one with safeties, one with defensive ends and a total of three seasons as the defensive coordinator.

 Wilson has seen 16 of his former players sign professional contracts including six linebackers who were under NFL contract in 2012.
 Wilson mentored first team All-WAC selection Dontay Moch, who was taken by the Cincinnati Bengals with the 66th overall pick in the 2011 NFL Draft.
 He put another defensive end into the NFL after the 2011 season as Kaelin Burnett signed with the Oakland Raiders.

 In 2009, Wilson headed up the linebacking corps and oversaw the development of a youthful group that included second-team All-WAC selection James-Michael Johnson in 2009.
 He also coached current NFL linebacker Joshua Mauga (New York Jets) and former New York Giant and St. Louis Ram, Jerome Johnson.
 During the 2007 season, Wilson served as the defensive coordinator and was also the safeties coach.
 Nevada’s starting safeties, Uche Anyanwu and Justin Jackson, combined for 144 tackles.
 Overall, the defense was fourth in pass defense and fifth in total defense.